RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

       body: 'thingname=abc1'
 ```

-You can also have the action generate a `json` formatted body by setting a custom "Content-Type" header to "application/json" and then providing a object to the `body` param.
+You can also have the action generate a `json` formatted body by setting a custom "Content-Type" header to "application/json" and then providing an object to the `body` param.

 ```yaml
 steps: